 Deploy PlateSpin Migrate server from the Azure Marketplace in the source Azure environment.
-The Migrate server image in Azure Marketplace is preconfigured to support its host Azure IaaS environment: Azure global or the sovereign environments such as Azure China, Azure Germany, or Azure Government.
+The Migrate server image in Azure Marketplace is preconfigured to support its host Azure Cloud environment.
 When the Migrate Server and source workloads are in the same network security group, you can use Migrate discovery to add workload details to Migrate.
 Figure 12-2 shows the location of various components in your AWS, Azure, and data center migration environments and the communications between them.

 NOTE: Figure 12-2 depicts source workloads and the Migrate server in the same network security group.
 If they are in different security groups, use Migrate Agent on the source workload to register the workload and send its inventory details to PlateSpin Migrate server using HTTPS (TCP/443).
-See Section 2.6.2, "Requirements for Workload Registration," on page 62 and Section 19.7, "Registering Workloads and Discovering Details with Migrate Agent," on page 302.
+See "Requirements for Workload Registration" on page 61 and "Registering Workloads and Discovering Details with Migrate Agent" on page 309.